babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 We made a [few changes](https://github.com/babel/babel/pull/7358):

 - One is to stop lookup at the package boundary (stop when we find a `package.json`).
-This makes sure Babel won't try to load a config file outside.
+This makes sure Babel won't try to load a config file outside the app, the most surprising being with it finds one in your home directory.
 - If we use a monorepo, we'll may want to have a `.babelrc` per-package that extends some other central config.
 - Babel itself is a monorepo, so instead we are using the new `babel.config.js` which allows us to resolve all files to that config (no more lookup).
 - We added an [`"overrides"`](https://github.com/babel/babel/pull/7091) option which allows us to basically create a new config for any set of paths.